Careful!

 After this redis will be receiving plaintext traffic from non-meshed client.

-in kuma-demo-migration
+Dataplane in the kuma-demo-migration

 cluster.localhost_6379.upstream_cx_total